Best Garmin watch 2025

 ☑️ Reviews for every major Garmin watch, as well as competing brands like COROS, Polar, Fitbit, Suunto, Samsung, and Apple

 Android Central has reviewed fitness watches and bands since they first became popular, from the Samsung Galaxy Gear in 2013 to the first Fitbit Charge in 2014 and the Pebble Time in 2015.
-While fitness isn't our site's only focus and we were relatively late to the Garmin party, we've reviewed 26 Garmins in the last five years, starting with the Forerunner 745 in 2020.
+While fitness isn't our site's only focus and we were relatively late to the Garmin party, we've reviewed most new Garmins over the last five years, starting with the Forerunner 745 in 2020.

-Across each Garmin watch, I test their heart rate accuracy against an optical arm monitor to see whether it can be trusted for accuracy (here's why I don't use a chest strap, for context), and check its GPS map against my actual route in track lanes or along trails in tree-lined parks to see how they match up.
+Across each Garmin watch, I test its heart rate accuracy against an optical arm monitor or chest strap to see whether it can be trusted for accuracy, and check its GPS map against my actual route in track lanes or along trails in tree-lined parks to see how it matches up.
 I even use a physical pedometer to track step accuracy!

 Get the latest news from Android Central, your trusted companion in the world of Android